shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 ---
 lab:
-    title: 'Lab 4: How to build a model-driven app'
+    title: 'Lab 4:ow to build a Power Apps portal'
     module: 'Module 3: Get started with Power Apps'
 ---

 # Module 3: Get started with Power Apps
-## Lab 3: How to build a model-driven app
+## Lab 3: How to build a Power Apps portal

+### Important Notice (Effective November 2020):
+Common Data Service has been renamed to Microsoft Dataverse.
+Some terminology in Microsoft Dataverse has been updated.
+For example, entity (now **table**), field (now **column**), and record (now **row**) may be out of date.
+Please keep this in mind as you work through the labs.
+We expect to have our content fully up to date very soon.

+For more information and for a complete list of affected terms, please visit [What is Microsoft Dataverse?](https://docs.microsoft.com/en-us/powerapps/maker/common-data-service/data-platform-intro#terminology-updates)

 # Scenario